ziaulalam1/sales-revenue-optimization/README.md

 - Imported the newly queried data through CSV files.
 - Created engaging and meaningful visualizations to show off important business data.
 - Used easily readable charts while also trying to showcase a variety of different visualizations.
+You can view the Interactive Dashboard using the Tableau link at the top of the README or in the "Tableau" Folder
 ---

 ## Project Structure